-The 2014 Honda Crosstour ranks 19 out of 23 Affordable Midsize SUVs.
+The 2014 Honda Crosstour ranks 8 out of 10 Wagons.
 This ranking is based on our analysis of published reviews and test drives of the Honda Crosstour, as well as reliability and safety data.

-Many reviewers say the 2014 Honda Crosstour has a comfortable interior, but they note that it lacks the cargo space available in other wagons and crossovers.
+Many test drivers say the 2014 Honda Crosstour has a comfortable interior, but they note that it lacks the cargo space available in other wagons and crossovers.